Free · 2026 data · No signup

 How Much Rent Can I Afford in the UK?

-Use our free 2026 calculator to work out your monthly rent budget from your salary — at safe, stretch, and maximum levels, based on the UK 30% affordability standard.
+Use our free 2026 calculator to work out your monthly rent budget from your take-home pay — at safe, stretch, and maximum levels, based on the UK 30% affordability standard.

 Your rent budget will appear here